 September 14, 1923: Camp #1 to Alta Lake

-The next day we packed back to our first camp and the day following down to Alta Lake.
-The latter journey taking six hours.
-At Rainbow Lodge we had an excellent supper which partially made up for a week of dried goods.
-Afterwards we collected the other half of our grub preparatory to making an early start the next day up Fitzsimmons Creek.
+The next day we packed back to our first camp, and the day following down to Alta Lake, the latter journey taking us six hours.
+Our aneroid was found to be untrustworthy, so we had to estimate our elevations from well-known peaks in the Garibaldi district.
+Thus we made Wedge Mountain to be 8,400 feet high, or higher than Castle Towers, and Mt.
+Turner to be 8,000 feet, or 400 feet lower than Wedge Mountain.
+At Rainbow Lodge we had an excellent supper, which partially made up for a week of dried goods, and afterwards collected the other half of our grub preparatory to making an early start the next day up Fitzsimmons Creek.

-The 1st Ascent of Mount James Turner - A Virtual Tour
+Whistler Museum's Virtual First Ascent of Mount James Turner

 September 15, 1923: Alta Lake to Fitzsimmons Cabin